 Beyerdynamic DT 880 Pro Review

 Beyerdynamic is another popular headphone brand.
-Their line of studio headphones is some of the best in the industry.
+Their studio headphones are some of the best in the industry.
 The DT 880 Pro features fantastic build quality and great sound.

 - Fantastic balance across all frequencies.
 Very neutral and great for studio work.